mapsteps/customizer-reset/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Easily reset, export, and import your WordPress Customizer settings with just one click of a button.
+Reset, export, and import your WordPress Customizer settings with just one click of a button.

 **Features:**